florentpoujol/smol/README.md

 - web stuffs
 	- router + route definitions in files
 	- callable or class-based controllers
-	- laravel-like middleware
+	- callable or PSR-15 middleware
 	- request / response objects
 	- body validation
-	- twig-like views
+	- views and a template language that support a subset of Twig
 	- cookies
-	- http sessions
+	- HTTP sessions
-	- url generation
+	- Url generation
 	- HTTP client

 - Other